Heterogeneous-Reliability Memory: Exploiting Application-Level Memory Error Tolerance: Significance and Long-Term Impact

-{\bf Increasing datacenter cost.} Recent studies have shown that capital costs can account for the majority (e.g., around 57\% in~\cite{Barroso09}) of datacenter TCO (total cost of ownership).
-As part of the cost of a server, the cost of the memory is comparable to that of the processors, and is likely to exceed processor cost and become the dominant cost for servers running data-intensive applications such as web search and social media services.
+{\bf Increasing Datacenter Cost.} Recent studies have shown that capital costs can account for the majority (e.g., around 57\% in~\cite{Barroso09}) of datacenter TCO (total cost of ownership).
+As part of the cost of a server, the cost of the memory is comparable to that of the processors\chI{~\cite{Kozyrakis10}}, and is likely to exceed processor cost and become the dominant cost for servers running data-intensive applications such as web search and social media services\chI{~\cite{Reddi10,memcached,graphlab}}.
 As future datacenters grow in scale, datacenter TCO will become an increasingly important factor in system design.
 Our paper demonstrates a way of optimizing datacenter TCO by reducing the cost of the memory system.
 The cost savings can be significant due to the increasing scale of such datacenters~\cite{zdnet}, making our proposed technique hopefully more important in the future.

-{\bf Software-hardware co-design.} Our solution, heterogeneous-reliability memory, utilizes software-hardware cooperative design to reduce cost.
-It demonstrates the benefits of exploiting the application characteristics to improve overall system design.
+{\bf Hardware--Software Co-Design.} Our solution, heterogeneous-reliability memory, utilizes hardware--software cooperative design to reduce system cost.
+Our DSN 2014 paper~\cite{luodsn14} demonstrates the benefits of exploiting application characteristics to improve overall system design.
 For example, it shows that a significant number of errors can be corrected in software by reloading a clean copy of the data from storage.
-This motivates us to rethink the placement of different functionalities (such as error detection and error correction) to improve the cost-reliability trade-off.
+This motivates us to rethink the placement of different functionalities (such as error detection and error correction) \chI{across different \chII{system} components and across software versus hardware} to improve the cost--reliability trade-off.